 Self-Preservation Type Ones: Worry

 The SP One is the most repressed with their anger.
 They disconnect with it to become tolerant and gentle, but the undercurrent of anger remains.
 They want everything to be planned in advance and tightly controlled.
 They feel anxious regularly and this sometimes manifests as obsessive thinking and the development of rituals and behaviors that allow them to feel in control.
 SP Ones remain on high alert so long as they believe they are able to have an effect on a situation by doing so.

-Social Type Ones: Non-Adaptability
+Social Interaction Type Ones: Non-Adaptability

 Social Ones desires to be the perfect example for those around them.
 They appear rigid, as they believe they know the exact, correct way to behave and act.
 Their anger is colder than the SP One; when angry, they appear exceptionally controlled and distant.
 They are known to take on the role of teacher in an attempt to role model proper behavior, but this can give them a “know-it-all” appearance.
 It’s difficult to convince a Social One that another’s point of view is valid or right.

-1:1 Bonding Type Ones: Zeal
+One-to-One Bonding Type Ones: Zeal

-The 1:1 Bonding One tries to help others be perfect.
+The One-to-One Bonding One tries to help others be perfect.
 Less concerned about themselves, they want everyone around them to be continuously improving.
 They are passionate and excited about this but can also be controlling and demanding as they think they know what’s best for everyone.
-There’s an intensity to the 1:1 Bonding One that isn’t present in SP and Social Ones and they can appear outwardly angry when others don’t share their desires and motivations.
+There’s an intensity to the One-to-One Bonding One that isn’t present in SP and Social Ones and they can appear outwardly angry when others don’t share their desires and motivations.